 It seems that right now, we’re at a turning point.
 We’ve reached that stage, where shameful behaviour towards animals has crept into our everyday lives.

 For centuries the meat and dairy industry in industrial farms has prioritised low costs for consumers but that’s come at a high price for the welfare of animals.
-Many will never see the light of day, most will never walk on grass, some will have painful mutilation procedures such as beak clipping and teeth removal – millions are guaranteed a miserable life.
+Many will never see the light of day, most will never walk on grass, some will have painful mutilation procedures such as beak clipping and teeth removal – millions are guaranteed a miserable and painful life.

 Overseas travel has grown, and with it, wildlife experiences are widely documented on social media.
 But this again has meant that animals have paid the price, with dolphins kept in barren concrete tanks to be used in shows, tigers drugged to be used as photo props for selfies, and people wanting to ride elephants for the authentic experience.

 As for ‘man’s best friend’ – dogs are rounded up and culled – by electrocution, poison, or beatings, often in the name of rabies prevention, despite countless studies showing this is both cruel and ineffective in tackling the disease.
 Mass dog vaccination schemes and humane population management though do offer an increasingly adopted solution.

 We need to bulldoze over our current approach toward animals and start again.
 We need to rebuild in a way that acknowledges animals as sentient beings – not simply ours to do with as we please.
 We know that more and more people are recognising animal sentience as the evidence continues to stack up.
 And we know that so many of the wrongs committed to animals aren’t malicious or intentional – in the most parts, they’re driven by ignorance and careless curiosity.

 We, as humans, are causing immense suffering on a global scale.
 But we have an amazing opportunity, to be the generation that made change happen and create a more harmonious world for people and animals.
 So please, next time you engage in any activity involving an animal – ask yourself – what does this mean for the animal?